changliao1025/pyflowline/docs/source/data/data.rst

 .. image:: ../../figures/structure_pyflowline.png
   :width: 400
   :alt: PyFlowline structure.

-This is a domain containing two watersheds/basins.
+This figure illustrates a domain containing two watersheds/basins.
 Each basin has an outlet.
 Within each basin, there are several subbasins and confluences.
 The lower right is a zoom-in view of a flowline.

 ****************************************************
 Spatial references and computational geometry